-- They had quickly created local sales teams, business developers and specification teams.
-A highly experienced, credible sales team targetting specific sections of the industry sector.
+- They quickly created local sales teams, business developers and specification teams.
+A highly experienced, credible sales team targets specific industry-sector sections.

 - The new sales teams would do simple things well.
 Face-to-face visits, demonstrations, sponsoring local causes, and hands-on with branch-level staff.